tytydraco/yessleep/out/The_Obsidian_Staircase.md

 The thing ran on all fours, with limbs bent all backwards.
 It had two heads.
 One faced me and it was a human mask stretched across something else; something black and slimy.
 Was that face it wore Ben’s face?
-The human fave-mask was all out of shape.
+The human face-mask was all out of shape.
 The other head was at the end of a hideously long neck, held in the dark.
 Its body was a wriggling fused mass of human flesh and some kind of carapace, like that of a crab or arachnid.
-It had ten segmented limbs that ended in large onyx, claws.
+The way the thing moved toward me reminded of a giant spider.
+It had ten segmented limbs that ended in large onyx claws.